Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Our Theorectical Results on Contrastive Learning in DCG

-where $\{y_i\}_{i=1}^L$ are again sampled from $q(y\mid x)$ for each $x$ to pair with the positive sample $y_0=y$.
-It no longer optimizes the MLE loss (Eq.~\ref{eq:full_softmax}), because it misses $-\log q(y\mid x))$ and thus does not correct the bias introduced by sampling.
-Many efforts on contrastive learning has been focusing on designing a well-performing proposal distribution $q(y\mid x)$~\cite{sohn2016npairmc,caselles2018word2vec}.
-InfoNCE~\cite{cpc} shows that this loss maximizes a lower bound of the mutual information between $x$ and $y$ if we set the proposal distribution $q(y\mid x)$ to the actual data distribution $p_{\mathrm{data}}(y)$, i.e.\ if we sample $y$ proportional to its frequency in the dataset $\mathcal{D}$.
+where $\{y_i\}_{i=1}^L$ are again sampled from $p_n(y\mid x)$ for each $x$ to pair with the positive sample.
+It no longer optimizes the MLE loss in Eq.~(\ref{eq:full_softmax}), because it misses $-\log p_n(y\mid x)$ and thus does not correct the bias introduced by sampling.
+Many efforts on contrastive learning have been focusing on designing a well-performing proposal distribution $p_n(y\mid x)$~\citep{sohn2016npairmc,caselles2018word2vec}.
+InfoNCE~\citep{cpc} demonstrates that this loss maximizes a lower bound of the mutual information between $x$ and $y$ if we set the proposal distribution $p_n(y\mid x)$ to be the actual data distribution $p_{\mathrm{data}}(y)$, i.e.\ if we sample $y$ proportional to its frequency in the dataset.

-\paragraph{Contrastive Learning and Exposure Bias Reduction} The contrastive loss shown above (Eq.~\ref{eq:clrec}) has been achieving remarkable success recently, e.g., in visual representation learning~\cite{moco}.
-Nevertheless, it remains mysterious why the loss is effective.
-We will reveal that the contrastive loss is a sampling-based approximation of the following inverse propensity weighted (IPW) loss:
+\paragraph{Contrastive Learning and Exposure Bias Reduction} The contrastive loss as shown above in Eq.~(\ref{eq:clrec}) has recently achieved remarkable success in various fields~\citep{moco,simclr,cpc}.
+Nevertheless, it still remains a question why the loss is effective.
+We will reveal that the contrastive loss is a sampling-based approximation of an inverse propensity weighted (IPW) loss.
+The IPW loss~\footnote{ Our IPW loss is different from the previous works on debiased recommenders~\cite{schnabel2016debias,wang2016unbias_ipw}.
+We focus on \emph{multinomial} propensities, i.e.\ whether an item is selected and recommended by a recommender out of all possible items.
+The previous works consider \emph{bernoulli} propensities related with users' attention, i.e.\ whether a user notices a recommended item or not, and mostly deal with the position bias in ranking.
+We give the derivation of this multinomial IPW loss in the Appendix. } has the form: